A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

 We show the effects of increasing system size in the side-coupled qubits medium in Fig~\ref{fig:Fig5} where the left and right columns are for three and four qubits respectively.
 The first four rows correspond to increasing $I_{\rm in}$ in every column.
-Similar to Fig.~\ref{fig:Fig2}, the THLE truncation is increased for two system sizes in each column with $m=4$ and $m=2$ respectively and large $U$ ensures the stability of transmission results.
-At low intensity, the side-coupled qubits medium shows coherent photon transport with two major transmission peaks each having three smaller peaks for $N=3$ near maximum transmission, Fig.~\ref{fig:Fig5}(a).
+The THLE truncation is increased for two system sizes in each column with $m=4$ and $m=2$ respectively and large $U$ ensures the stability of transmission results.
+At low intensity, the side-coupled qubits medium shows perfect resonant photon transport with two major transmission peaks each having three smaller peaks for $N=3$ near maximum transmission, Fig.~\ref{fig:Fig5}(a).
 Larger system sizes have more peaks, however, in Fig.~\ref{fig:Fig5}(b) for a medium of four side-coupled qubits the middle two peaks are merged and we can only observe three peaks distinctly in each major peak.
 Increasing resonant peaks with system size can be observed distinctly at higher $J_x$.
-When we increase $I_{\rm in}$ for each system size as we go down the column, the THLE analysis shows loss of coherent photon transport as transmission decreases due to the effective photon-photon interactions resulting into photon blockade at intermediate $I_{\rm in}$.
-Similar to Fig.~\ref{fig:Fig2}, the peaks closer to the center show the loss of transmission first.
-At even higher intensity, Fig.~\ref{fig:Fig5}(g,h), the qubits start to get saturated by photons, which results in a revival of coherent photon transport in the medium, and transmission profile becoming more dominated by the resonator chain.
+When we increase $I_{\rm in}$ for each system size as we go down the column, the THLE analysis shows a reduction in photon transport as well as total transmission due to the effective photon-photon interactions resulting into photon blockade at intermediate $I_{\rm in}$.
+The peaks closer to the center show the reduction of transmission first.
+At even higher intensity, Fig.~\ref{fig:Fig5}(g,h), the qubits start to get saturated by photons, which results in a revival of photon transport in the medium, and the transmission profile is primarily controlled by the features of the resonator chain.